The symplectic geometry of closed equilateral random walks in 3-space: Markov chain Monte Carlo for closed and confined random walks. Markov chain Monte Carlo for closed and confined random walks

-If we are dealing with unconfined equilateral polygons, we can define a transformation from $\ephr$ to itself by permuting the edge set of the polygon.
-Since the symplectic measure on the space $\ephr = \epol/\SO(3)$ of unconfined equilateral polygons agrees with the standard measure, which is the pushforward of the subspace measure on ${\epol \subset \earm = S^2(1) \times \ldots \times S^2(1)}$, the action of the symmetric group $S_n$ which permutes edges is measure-preserving on $\ephr$.
-As a consequence, we will see that we can mix permutation steps with standard TSMCMC steps without losing geometric convergence or the applicability of the Central Limit Theorem.
+As a consequence, we will see that we can mix permutation steps with standard TSMCMC steps without losing geometric convergence or the applicability of the central limit theorem.
 Such a Markov chain is a mixture of dihedral angle steps, moment polytope steps, and permutation steps in some proportion.
 It is interesting to note that we can recover algorithms very similar to the standard ``crankshaft'' and ``fold'' Markov chains by allowing no moment polytope steps in the chain.

-Since previous authors have observed that adding permutation steps can significantly speed up convergence in polygon samplers~\cite{Anonymous:2010p2603}, we now experiment to see whether our algorithm, too, can be improved by mixing in some permutations.
-More precisely, we can define a new Markov chain \proc{Polygon-Permutation} on $\ephr$ by permuting edges at each step:
+Since previous authors have observed that adding permutation steps can significantly speed up convergence in polygon samplers~\cite {Anonymous2010p2603}, we now experiment to see whether our algorithm, too, can be improved by mixing in some permutations.
+More precisely, we can define a new Markov chain $\textsc{Polygon-Permutation}$ on $\widehat {\operatorname{Pol}}_3(n;\vec{1})$ by permuting edges at each step:

-\begin{codebox} \Procname{\proc{Polygon-Permutation}(pol)} \zi $\sigma = \proc{Uniform-Permutation}(n)$ \zi pol $ = \proc{Permute-Edges}(\mathrm{pol},\sigma)$ \zi \Return pol \End \end{codebox}
+\begin{codebox} \Procname{\textsc{Polygon-Permutation}(pol)} \zi$\sigma= \textsc{Uniform-Permutation}(n)$ \zi pol $ = \textsc{Permute-Edges}(\mathrm{pol},\sigma)$ \zi\Return pol \end{codebox}

-Since the symplectic measure on $\ephr$ is permutation-invariant, the symplectic measure is stationary for $\proc{Polygon-Permutation}$.
+Since the symplectic measure on $\widehat{\operatorname {Pol}}_3(n;\vec{1})$ is permutation-invariant, the symplectic measure is stationary for $\textsc{Polygon-Permutation}$.

-Now, we can mix TSMCMC$(\beta)$ with \proc{Polygon-Permutation} to get the following \proc{Permutation-Toric-Symplectic-MCMC}$(\beta,\delta)$ algorithm, where $\delta \in [0,1)$ gives the probability of doing a permutation step rather than a TSMCMC$(\beta)$ step.
-Recall that ${\alpha\co P \times T^{n-3} \to \ephr}$ is the action-angle parametrization, where $P$ is the moment polytope induced by the chosen triangulation.
+Now, we can mix TSMCMC$(\beta)$ with \textsc{Polygon-Permutation} to get the following \textsc{Permutation-Toric-Symplectic-MCMC}$(\beta ,\delta)$ algorithm, where $\delta\in[0,1)$ gives the probability of doing a permutation step rather than a TSMCMC$(\beta)$ step.
+Recall that ${\alpha\dvtx P \times T^{n-3} \to\widehat{\operatorname {Pol}}_3(n;\vec{1})}$ is the action-angle parametrization, where $P$ is the moment polytope induced by the chosen triangulation.